 |

-Navigating Complexity: Practical Leadership and Governance Frameworks for Associations in 2026+This session will address critical timely issues faced by the Executive Heads of associations, societies and federations, in Leadership and the Governance aspects of their role.
+14. Leadership Forum: Navigating Complexity - Practical Leadership and Governance Frameworks for Associations in 2026+This session will address critical timely issues faced by the Executive Heads of associations, societies and federations, in Leadership and the Governance aspects of their role.
 In a world where change feels less like a season and more like the climate, association leaders need more than theory.
 They need tools.
 This interactive working session brings together Secretary Generals, CEOs and Executive Directors to work on the practical leadership and governance questions that matter most.
 Through live polling, expert input and focused peer exchange, participants will identify shared challenges and translate them into clear priorities and actionable solutions.

 Agenda